 In Colorado, the state has tracked nine vaping cases involving seven hospitalizations, according to the latest figures from the Department of Public Health & Environment.
 People have reported using marijuana, nicotine or both in those cases.
 At least four of the cases were in Denver.

-Denver Vapor has been opened for five years, Finch said.
+Denver Vapor has been open for five years, Finch said.
 But the last few weeks have been tough.

 “Basically, our shop in the past three weeks to a month, ever since all of this news, information has been coming, it’s drastically put our sales down,” Finch said.
 “We’ve had to put two weeks notices into at least five of our employees already.”